xingyunsuper/xingyunsuper/README.md

 # Hello

-I am Yun, an alumna of the Master's degree program in Applied Data Science at UChicago.
+I am Yun, an alumna of UChicago and Notre Dame who recently completed my Master's degree in Applied Data Science.

 I have diverse project experiecens in the world of data science, including Time Series, Machine Learning, Deep Learning, Big Data, Natural Language Processing, Data Visualization, and Optimization.
 I always look forward to exploring the transformative potential of data, and I enjoy data projects that have a tangible impact on society.